Transgenic Core Facility Services

 Prior to the production of genetically altered animals, investigators must have approval to use mice in their research from the University Committee on Use and Care of Animals.

 This facility exists to serve the needs of University of Michigan researchers.
-A list of fees is availalbe.
+A list of fees is available.
 Investigators are invited to contact Thom Saunders with any questions.
 The genetically altered animals provided by this facility can only be used for research purposes.
 Access to cell lines and plasmids is contingent upon approved material transfer agreements.
 Request services by filling out a submission form at our electronic ordering portal .

 For the production of conventional transgenic mice, investigators are responsible for providing a restriction digest containing 50 ug of the transgene insert.
 The Transgenic Core will purify DNA for microinjection as described.
 A minigel photo should accompany the digest, the DNA fragment to be purified should be clearly marked.
 Several things should be considered in designing a transgenic research project (see Transgenic Project Outline).
 Prokaryotic vector sequences interfere with the expression of some transgenes, thus unique restriction sites at the 5' and 3' ends of the construct should be available for vector removal.
 The transgene should contain unique markers so that its presence can be easily detected in DNA samples and its expression can be assayed and distinguished from endogenous gene expression.